 Prior to joining Middlesex, Dr Kaur obtained her doctorate from Loughborough University, which was funded by Loughborough University's Doctoral College studentship.
 Whilst at Loughborough University, she was an co-convenor for the Culture and Media Analysis Research Group and has worked as a content analyst for the 2017 General Election, 2015 General Election and 2016 Referendum projects led by the Centre for Research in Communication and Culture.

-Dr Christou teaches the social theory modules on the BA Sociology degree.
-Her research and teaching interests include diasporas, migration and return migration.
+Dr Montagna teaches the social theory modules on the BA Sociology degree.
+Her research and teaching interests include diasporas, migration, migrant activism, population and far right, urban conflicts and social policy.

 Duration: 3 years full-time, 4 years full-time with placement, 5 years part-time